Alternative Medicine & Systems

-The U.S. Department of Education found that students who graduated in 2015-2017 with a master’s degree in alternative medicine and systems made a median starting salary of $23,300 per year.
+Data from the U.S. Department of Education shows that alternative medicine and systems students who graduated in 2015-2017 with a master’s degree made a median starting salary of $23,300 per year.
 During this timeframe, most salaries fell between $19,900 (25th percentile) and $25,700 (75th percentile).

 Salaries According to BLS

 Average salaries range from $63,340 to $85,600 (25th to 75th percentile) for careers related to alternative medicine.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.